WhereJuly/68-null-object/readme.md

 ## Summary

+It is often useful to silently replace an optional dependency, service, or plugin that is not available in some environment (e.g. stub metrics service in development and stage environments).

-Provides a safe fallback for any expected object interface by returning a no-op implementation object.
-Any methods called on it are noop.
+The package provides a safe fallback for any expected object interface by returning a no-op implementation object.
 It enables cleaner and more robust code due to no null checks or conditional logic.

-- No need for `if (handler)` checks;
-- `handler.doSomething()` always works, even on the noop;
-- Methods return `undefined` or chainable noop;
-- Can be typed to match the real interface;

-It is useful to silently replace an optional dependency, service, or plugin that is not available in some environment (e.g. stub metrics).
+Any methods called on it are noop, including chained ones.
+Methods silently accept arbitrary arguments.
+Access any properties, including nested, silently assign to properties.

 Common use cases include: